 Some Tinder men have claimed that the Tinder ladies have a tendency to be misleading, some specifically sharing their distrust of drawn on eyebrows.
 I know some women are a bit heavy with the tweezers and then find themselves filling in the gaps later in life.
 Trust me, ladies look better with drawn on eyebrows than with none at all.
 Women without eyebrows look like aliens.
 Not everyone is brave enough to get the gaps filled with permanent makeup (as I have) and the fact is, high cortisol levels created by the stress of modern day life can kill off a fine pair of eyebrows in a few months.
 Trust me, ladies do not like having to draw on their eyebrows any more than a man enjoys accidentally smudging them but unless the fellas plan on donating some of their beard follicles then we’ll all have to deal with the potential for a little brow baldness.

 So on the subject of baldness, why do the bald guys have their initial profile picture of themselves wearing a hat, and each subsequent non hatted image with the top of their head cropped out of shot?
+We learn from this Tinder experiment that women find men with a full head of hair more attractive.
 It doesn’t hide the fact they’re bald.
 It just prevents me from seeing what their head looks like.
 Surely the aim is that we eventually meet, and that in that initial meeting they will bring their head, albeit a bald one.
 I’d like to know now what form it takes so that I can recognise the cone/moon shaped figure that approaches me.

 There is also a popular phrase from the boys “If you don’t look like your pictures, you’re buying the drinks until you do.”
 There isn’t a great deal of original humour on there.
 I did see one guy who had misquoted it and said “If I don’t look like you’re pictures, I’m buying the drinks until you do.”
 How incredibly gracious to pay for the evening out until you look like his bearded-clone.